KiranJavkar/PRAWNS/README.md

                         can be grouped into metablocks across the genomes (default: 3)
   -M [MAX_METABLOCK_MISMATCH], --max_metablock_mismatch [MAX_METABLOCK_MISMATCH]
-                        Maximum number of mismatches permitted to group blocks into metablocks across the genomes (default: 25) -s [MIN_BLOCK_SIZE], --min_block_size [MIN_BLOCK_SIZE]
+                        Maximum number of mismatches permitted to allow merger and extension of metablocks across the genomes (default: 25)
+  -s [MIN_BLOCK_SIZE], --min_block_size [MIN_BLOCK_SIZE]
                         Smallest size of a block that is to be retained as a structural variant (default: 50)